upros/acme-integrations/draft-ietf-acme-integrations.md

 This section outlines how ACME could be used for communication between the TEAP server and the CA. The example call flow leverages {{!I-D.ietf-acme-subdomains}} and shows the TEAP server proving ownership of a parent domain, with individual client certificates being subdomains under that parent domain.

 After establishing the outer TLS tunnel, the TEAP server instructs the client to enroll for a certificate by sending a PKCS#10 TLV in the body of a Request-Action TLV.
 The client then replies with a PKCS#10 TLV that contains its CSR.

+If the CSR includes an identifier that the TEAP server does not control, the server MUST respond with an Error TLV.
+Refer to section {{error-handling}} for further details on error handling.

 The TEAP server interacts with the ACME server for certificate issuance and returns the certificate in a PKCS#7 TLV as per TEAP {{!RFC7170}}.

 This example illustrates the use of the ACME 'dns-01' challenge type.